Slow Travel in Chacala, Mexico

 For More Info

 Cheap tickets to Puerta Vallarta are abundant, just check the ads of ticket consolidators in the travel section of your local newspaper.
 Once you arrive in Puerta Vallarta, head to the central bus terminal and go to the Pacifico bus counter.
-Ask for a ticket to Las Varas ($7), the nearest town to Chacala.
-In Las Varas you can catch a $1 collectivo at one of the corner bustops to Playa Chacala.
-At night you’ll have to take a taxi, which should cost no more than $11.
+Ask for a ticket to Las Varas, the nearest town to Chacala.
+In Las Varas you can catch a collectivo at one of the corner bustops to Playa Chacala.
+At night you’ll have to take a taxi, which should cost very little.

 November until June is the dry and high season.
 In the off season, you may get afternoon rains, but you will have the beach to yourself.
 Make reservations if visiting during Christmas, New Year’s Day, or Easter Week.